unkso/titan-app/titan-web-client/create_react_app.md

     App.js
     App.test.js
     index.css
-    index.js
+    index.tsx
     logo.svg
 ```

 For the project to build, **these files must exist with exact filenames**:

 * `public/index.html` is the page template;
-* `src/index.js` is the JavaScript entry point.
+* `src/index.tsx` is the JavaScript entry point.

 You can delete or rename the other files.